TheFallenSpirit/ESDocs/docs/legal/privacy.md

 their unique user identifier (User ID).
 These flags or restrictions may include a provided reason for the infraction, and text or media based evidence for the infraction.
 Because this data is used to ensure a safe experience for all ES users, it can't be deleted via a [Data Deletion Request](#viewing--deleting-your-data).

+8. **Subscription Information.** When you subscribe to a premium plan, ES stores the following information: a unique subscription identifier, the user id of the person subscribing, the user or server id of the entity receiving the premium benefits, the date of renewal for your subscription, and the status of your subscription (active, cancelled, past due, expired).
+ES doesn't collect any other information regarding subscriptions, or any payment information.
+All information identifying you including your payment information is stored by [Lemon Squeezy](https://lemonsqueezy.com), you can read their [privacy policy here](https://www.lemonsqueezy.com/privacy).

 ## Data Eternal Slave Shares
 1. **Writing Tasks.** All data used to create writing tasks, including but not limited to task names, task descriptions, and line count are shared with [WriteForMe](https://writeforme.org) to create and handle these writing tasks.
 You can view WriteForMe's Privacy Policy [here](https://writeforme.org/terms).

+2. **Subscription Information.** ES shares your unique user id, and the unique user or server id of the person receiving premium benefits with
+[Lemon Squeezy](https://lemonsqueezy.com), you can read their [privacy policy here](https://www.lemonsqueezy.com/privacy).

 ## Viewing & Deleting Your Data
 **Viewing:** You can view all data tied to you that ES is storing by using `/home`, selecting the "Advanced" tab from the selector, and clicking/pressing "View Data".